-In this section, a location of script in the cloud store can be can be provided instead of providing the contents.
+In this section, a location of the script in the cloud store can be provided instead of providing the contents.
 This is useful if you want to share the same Presto server bootstrap across multiple clusters or want to reuse an existing node bootstrap script (existing node bootstrap scripts should be slightly modified to remove Presto server start/restart commands).

 The Presto server bootstrap guarantees that:

 - All bootstrap steps are executed before starting the Presto server to avoid any issues around race conditions that the node bootstrap faced.